crisperdue/prooftoys/README.md

 a simple embedding of Prooftoys in a web page.

 The usage here is in the most straightforward form, suitable for development but entirely unoptimized.
-For example the `.js` files are all unbundled.
+For example the `.js` files are all loaded individually rather than being concatenated first.

 ````HTML
 <!doctype html>